• Play the sound file

 Where sexual-harassment law once protected women from being forced to be the playthings of crude lechers, it's been transformed to enforcing a prim puritanism that drains the humor and humanity from the workplace.
 People are afraid to make an innocent joke or compliment a co-worker's appearance for fear of crossing some unspoken line that will bring down the wrath of the human-resources department.

-03 — Who's the skulduggerer?
+03 — Who's going after Herm?
 Who's behind the paint-bomb attack on Herman Cain?
 We can only speculate.

 That leaves Cain's GOP opponents as the principal suspects.
 So who've we got?